Krim10000/Openpyxl-format-cloner/README.md

 # Openpyxl-format-cloner
 An Excel format cloner based in openpyxl
-# Because im not going to that all that formating in my Django project by hand.
+# Because im not going to do that all that formating in my Django project by hand.
-V1.0
+V1.1

 Instructions: